auth0/docs/articles/appliance/dashboard/settings.md

 ## Monitoring

 * **New Relic License Key**: if you use New Relic for monitoring, enter your license key here to monitor your PSaaS Appliance instances.
+Once entered, _fatal_ errors will be logged to the "APM" section of New Relic.
+These will be under the Application "`Auth0 Core`".

 ## API Keys